-- Shelf and Bin Tracking - This feature helps the inventory managers in knowing the exact location of a particular product present in the warehouse without any delay.
-The inventory management system design would be according to your organization’s need and help you streamline your work easily.
+- Shelf and Bin Tracking – This feature helps the inventory managers in knowing the exact location of a particular product present in the warehouse without any delay.
+The inventory management system design would be according to your organization’s needs and help you streamline your work easily.

 - Order picking support – This feature enables collecting all articles in a stated quantity prior to shipment in order to satisfy the customer’s order.

 - Real-time Inventory Tracking – This feature enables you to perform real-time inventory tracking even between multiple warehouses and stores.

-- Serial Number Tracking - Serial number tracking feature allows you to manage hundreds of thousands of serial numbers, which are permanently recorded into the system, from the time they are received till they the time they are issued out.
+- Serial Number Tracking – Serial number tracking feature allows you to manage hundreds of thousands of serial numbers, which are permanently recorded into the system, from the time they are received till the time they are issued out.
 This information especially helps in verifying a returned article from your computer.

 - Expiration Date Tracking – Once the items enter your warehouse, you can assign expiry dates so that you can know the shelf life of these items.

-- Item Images - This feature allows you to assign as many images to an item as you wish.
-Aldo, you can set one default image that will appear in the item manager tool for quick reference.
+- Item Images – This feature allows you to assign as many images to an item as you wish.
+Also, you can set one default image that will appear in the item manager tool for quick reference.

-- Price/ Cost List - This feature enables you to set various price levels to the items, and later you can quote any level to the customers.
+- Price/ Cost List – This feature enables you to set various price levels for the items, and later you can quote any level to the customers.

 - Logistics – Third-party logistics features such as transport analytics and trackers bring an augmented level of transparency to the movement of goods and materials.
 The users, as well as the warehouse managers, can easily track the location and know the time of arrival.

 You can also create inventory management software to help your managers and employees access the software while on the go.
 These apps offer ample flexibility and greatly augment business productivity as the managers can easily keep a track of the inventories from any place.

 Types of Inventory Management Software